Travelling to Japan for the First Time?

 The Best Time to Travel to Japan

-In Japan, typhoon season takes place between June and October – especially the months of July and August.
-It’s still a great time to travel as long as you are prepared.
+In Japan, typhoon season takes place between June and October.
+Especially during the months of July and August.
+It’s still a great time to travel as long as you are prepared with rain gear.

 No Need to Tip in Japan

-In fact, not only is there no need to tip, but you shouldn’t.
+In fact, not only is there no need to tip in Japan, but you shouldn’t.
 It is considered offensive to leave a tip for any service in Japan.
 This is because the Japanese culture is a highly philosophical one.
 The Japanese people value qualities such as honour, perseverance, and selflessness.
 As such, kindness is generally expected out of a Japanese individual.
-Leaving a tip many make someone feel as though their efforts are not appreciated.
-When at a restaurant, if you are used to tipping, it will feel unnatural, but better for you to be uncomfortable in that way than to offend or upset someone that has been kind to you.
+Leaving a tip may make someone feel as if their efforts are not appreciated.
+When at a restaurant, it would be better for you to keep that money to yourself.

-Wherever you go, you should consider bringing toilet paper or tissues with you in your pocket or purse.
-While most of the public restrooms in malls and train stations have toilet paper in Japan, restrooms, particularly in parks or castles, might not have tissues all the time due to the high volume of visitors.
+A helpful travel tip for any country is to consider bringing toilet paper or tissues with you in your pocket or purse.
+While most of the public restrooms in malls and train stations do have toilet paper in Japan, it might not be available at all world heritage sites and tourist attractions due to the high volume of visitors.
 Considering that sites such as Fushimi Inari Shrine in Kyoto attract over 2.7 million pilgrims per year, you want to be prepared.
 If you do come across anyone handing out little packets of tissues, you should certainly take advantage of it and keep them handy.

 Use Chopsticks for Your Own Food

-While this might seem a little bit of an odd piece of advice, it is necessary.
-Passing food to someone with chopsticks is not something you should do.
+While this might seem like an odd piece of advice, it is necessary.
+Passing food to someone with chopsticks is not something you should do in Japan.
 The reason being that it reminds onlookers of death.
 Most bodies are cremated in Japan, as that is the custom.
 Once the body has gone through the cremation process, family members use chopsticks to pick up large pieces of bone out of the ashes and pass them around from person to person.
 The bones are then placed into an urn for remembrance.
 So, unless you’ve embarked on some sort of a sadistic mission of trying to remind everyone around the dining table of the deep, dark oblivion that awaits them at the end of their mortal life, keep your chopsticks to yourself.

-Renting a pocket wifi in Japan is the most convenient way to have internet access while you are traveling.
-There is no need to call your own wireless company and pay outrageous fees for roaming or international charges.
-It will only cost you about $10 per day, which is far cheaper than you would pay if you went through your own wireless company.
-Just make sure you rent it a couple of weeks in advance to make sure there is one available for you.
+Renting a pocket Wi-Fi in Japan is the most convenient way to have internet access while travelling.
+There is no need to call your own wireless company and pay outrageous fees for roaming or international charges when rental costs about $10 per day, which is far cheaper than what you would pay if you went through your own wireless company.
+Just make sure you rent it a couple of weeks in advance to make sure there is one available for you upon arrival.

 Understand Some of the Important Customs

-Be aware that walking down the street or riding the train and talking on your phone in a loud voice is considered rude.
+Be aware that walking down the street or riding the train while talking on your phone in a loud voice is considered rude when visiting Japan.
 You should understand that there is a different mindset in Japan than in some other countries.
 You must contribute to the good of the community rather than only think about the good of yourself.
-It is also rude to walk down the street while eating, so if you are carrying food, no matter how hungry you are, you should wait to eat.
+It is also rude to walk down the street while eating.
+So, if you are carrying food, no matter how hungry you are, you should wait to eat.
 Also, if you’re feeling a little sick, wear a surgical mask.
 The Japanese etiquette involves being courteous to others in times of ill health.
 Therefore, even at the slightest doubt of sickness, wear a mask.

 Signs are in English and Japanese in Trains and Subways

-This is great news if you are travelling from an English-speaking country and not planning to become fluent in Japanese.
-Most signs in trains or subways in major cities in Japan have English translation.
-So you don’t need to worry about language barrier when commuting whether in Tokyo or Osaka.
-Of course, it is always nice to try and learn some of the Japanese language when communicating with the locals, but it is also nice that you won’t have to go too far out of your comfort zone when it comes to communicating.
+This is great news if you are travelling from an English-speaking country and not planning to become fluent in Japanese before your arrival.
+Most signs in the JR Rail system, trains, or subways in major cities in Japan have an English translation.
+So, you don’t need to worry about the language barrier when commuting in Tokyo or Osaka.
+Of course, it is always nice to try and learn some of the Japanese language when communicating with the locals, but it is even better that you won’t have to go too far out of your comfort zone when it comes to communicating.

 Learn Important Japanese Gestures

-Most of the public signs in major cities in Japan are in both English and Japanese, however, learning some hand gestures will be helpful for first time visitors to Japan.
-The only place it is not considered rude to point is at your nose when talking about yourself.
-When you point at other people or objects, this can be highly offensive.
+Learning some hand gestures will be helpful for first time visitors to Japan.
+The only place not considered rude to point with your index finger is at your nose when talking about yourself.
+Pointing at other people or objects can be considered highly offensive.